Dynamical friction of black holes in ultralight dark matter: Black hole moving through a scalar field

 The scalar field frame is related to the \acs{bh} frame through a Lorentz boost with velocity~$-\bm{v}$.
 Noting that the curvature \acs{adm} four-momentum~$P_\text{BH}^\alpha$ transforms as Lorentz four-vector~\cite{Arnowitt:1962hi}, it is trivial to find the rates in the scalar field frame (primed quantities)

 where we used~$dt'=dt/\sqrt{1-v^2}$ and~$\bm{F} \parallel \bm{v}$.
-In the general case, the force does not need to point along~$\bm{v}$ (\eg, Magnus effect), but as seen in the previous section the force does oppose the velocity in the low frequency limit or for sufficiently small incident angles -- the cases we focused on in this work.
-The wave effects are parametrized by
+In the general case, the force does not need to point along~$\bm{v}$ (\eg, Magnus effect), but as seen in the previous section the force does oppose the velocity in the low-frequency limit or for sufficiently small incident angles -- the cases we focused on in this work.
+The wave effects are controlled by the parameter~\eqref{particleness}, which, after substituting~$\omega=\mu/\sqrt{1-v^2}$ and~$k_\infty=\mu v/\sqrt{1-v^2}$, reads

 1cm